-April has been a foster parent for almost two decades and has impacted the lives of more than 20 kids in that time.
-I had an opportunity to sit down with April and get to know more about her journey in fostering:
+April has been a foster parent for almost two decades and has impacted the lives of more than 20 kids during that time.
+We sat down with April to get to know more about her and her journey being a foster parent.

 After graduating from college, I worked at Verizon for about 16 years and ended up leaving my job to take care of some family responsibilities that needed my attention.
 Right around that time is when I started fostering.
 I love gardening.